tachiyomiorg/website/src/help/guides/troubleshooting-problems.md

 If any of these help, go to [it only happens to me](#it-only-happens-to-me).
 If it's not just you, go to [everyone is having this problem](#everyone-is-having-this-problem).

-If none of these help, try asking in our [Discord Server](https://discord.gg/tachiyomi)
+If none of these help, try asking in our [Discord Server](https://discord.gg/tachiyomi).
+State app version, source, manga and chapter with the problem.

 ### It only happens to me
 You may be getting a **CAPTCHA**, may have been IP-banned, or encountered some other counter-measure that website owners deploy against programs like **Tachiyomi**.
 If that is the case, there is probably nothing that can be done about that.
 Some of them (like **CAPTCHA**) have to be manually solved, some are temporary (IP bans).